ttytm/emoji-mart-desktop/README.md

 #### Example 1 - run a vite dev server and connect to it

 When connecting to a vite dev server features like hot reloading are preserved.
-Just like in the browser most changes on UI will be immediately reflected in the webview.
+Just like in the browser most changes on the UI will be immediately reflected in the application window.

 - Run the dev server in one terminal instance